youakrim/exide/README.md

 # exipe2

-Exipe is an API for information retrieval from presentation documents.
+Exipe is a Python API for information retrieval from presentation documents.

 The API is currently in developement and bugs are likely to occur.